 As the largest Teaching Health Center in the nation, we are privileged to train doctors who are interested in making a genuine difference in their communities.
-Thanks to the tireless work of leaders in Graduate Medical Education and the support of our elected officials, the Teaching Health Center program is receiving necessary exposure at the national level, most recently through a research report entitled “Primary Care Residents in Teaching Health Centers: Their Intentions to Practice in Underserved Settings After Residency Training”.
+Thanks to the tireless work of leaders in Graduate Medical Education and the support of our elected officials, HRSA’s Teaching Health Center program is receiving necessary exposure at the national level, most recently through a research report entitled “Primary Care Residents in Teaching Health Centers: Their Intentions to Practice in Underserved Settings After Residency Training”.

 Its authors: Zohray Talib, MD; Mariellen Malloy Jewers, MIA; Julia H. Strasser, MPH; David K. Popiel, MD, MPH; Debora Goetz Goldberg, PhD, MBA, MHA; Candice Chen, MD, MPH; Hayden Kepley, PhD; Fitzhugh Mullan, MD and Marsha Regenstein, PhD enlisted the feedback of Teaching Health Center residents from across the nation.
 Our Wright Center residents contributed their thoughts and experiences.